 The answer is: “up to 30%”.
 What?
 You thought this was some think piece about craftsmanship and doing things the hard way?
 No!
-It’s math time, motherfuckers.
+It’s math time, my friends.

 How much time do you save by going straight from the red point to the green point?

 Call the sides of the triangle a, b, and c.
 Then question is: how much shorter is c than a + b?